comp1100/comp1100.github.io/_sources/innovation/2_business_model_canvas.md

 We do not need to use this format directly -- business models canvases can just be represented on pieces of paper, as notes on a Miro board, as cards on a Trello board, or as activities on a Jira board.
 However, the format in {numref}`fig:business_model_canvas` allow us to easily visualise the core components on our business model, so can be useful to get a high-level snap shot and to help other people (e.g. investors, collaborators) quickly understand the business model.

 You can [download this template for the business model canvas (and several other templates we use in this course)](./assets/business_model_and_testing_templates.pptx).

+## Cusomter development and the business model canvas

+Effectively, the customer development process is what helps us to "fill out" our business model canvas.

+Focusing on customer discovery, we start with our vision, and brainstorm a set of hypotheses around our vision.
+We should have at least one in each of the cells of the business model canvas --- and often, multiple.
+There is no set number of even "common" number of hypothesies -- it depends on your vision and what you have found.

+Customer development helps us to do three main things:

+1. Turn some of our hypotheses that into verified "facts", which effectively means that we collect enough data such that we are confident that our hypotheses (our guesses) are accurate.
+2. Turn some of our hypotheses into into rejected hypotheses, which effectively means that we collect enough data such that we are confident that our hypotheses (our guesses) are inaccurate.
+3. Create new hypothesis out of what we learn.

+Throughout these course, the business model canvas (and the related [value proposition canvas](sec:value_proposition_canvas) are focus to guide what we do.
+We express what we think is true (hypotheses) and add them to the canvases, we test them by [experimentation](sec:experimentation), and then iterate until we have a business model canvas with a set of accepted hypotheses that are sufficient for us to move on to the next step.

 ## Takeaways